 For cold sleepers making the right decision is further complicated by temperatures shown aren’t standard across the board with some vendors showing the “limit” value and not the “comfort” value as to temperature.

-The comfort temperature would be laying fully extended and warm without worry, limit is more moved into a fetal position maintaining heat without issue and as you can probably gather the fetal position is very ineffective in a hammock.
+The comfort temperature would be lying fully extended and warm without worry.
+The limit temperature is more like laying in a fetal position maintaining heat without issue and as you can probably gather the fetal position is pretty ineffective in a hammock.